mrkkrp/markkarpov.com/tutorial/th.md

 add2Typed = [|| $$myFuncTyped . $$myFuncTyped ||]
 ```

-Normal splices cannot be used in quotations for typed expressions and vice
+Normal splices cannot be used in quotations for typed expressions, and vice
 versa—typed splices cannot be used in quotations for untyped expressions.
-This is way we simply had to start by writing a typed version of `myFunc`!
+This is why we simply had to start by writing a typed version of `myFunc`!

-When using the double dollar syntax the compiler will make sure that we're
+When using the double dollar syntax, the compiler will make sure that we're
-splicing our typed expression in a correct context so there won't be type
+splicing our typed expression in a correct context, so there won't be any type
 errors.

 Apart from splicing, there is another way to eliminate a value of type `TExp